-A key element of your SIGGRAPH Asia 2011 presentation is your electronic slide preparation.
+A key element of your SIGGRAPH Asia 2012 presentation is your electronic slide preparation.
 The audience will base its evaluation of you and your subject matter partly on the appearance of your images.
 An attractive, legible, and organized presentation will reflect positively on the content, and therefore on you.
-Please review these basic guidelines to ensure that your SIGGRAPH Asia 2011 presentation is the best it can possibly be:
+Please review these basic guidelines to ensure that your SIGGRAPH Asia 2012 presentation is the best it can possibly be.

 Use key words, so that your slides will be quick and easy to read.
 You want the audience to hear your presentation, while the slides accentuate the points to remember.
 Use standard fonts.
 That way your presentation will be truly portable.
 Incorporate only the essential parts of a diagram and simplify whenever possible.
 While it is tempting to include detail for the sake of accuracy, too much will make the slide difficult to read and become a distraction.
 Break up complex diagrams into sections if you can, so that each section can be made larger and therefore more legible.

-Avoid the use of ALL CAPITAL letters.
+Avoid using ALL CAPITAL letters.
 Words written in ALL CAPS are harder to read and take up more space on the screen.
 Use bold face and italics for emphasis, or use a bright color such as yellow text when normal body text is white.
 Underlined text is not recommended.

 Color and Contrast

 Make good use of color and contrast.
 Dark backgrounds tend to be easier to view, especially with light text and graphics.
 Good background color choices are black, blue, maroon, or gradient dark colors.
 Good text colors are white or yellow.
 If you use a light background, use black or very dark text and graphics.